NeuroBio/Ballast-Visual-Novel-Engine/README.md

 	sprite: string
 }];
 ```
-Listed in order of how the sister UI package will apply changes.
-The engine also keeps track of added and removed characters for conditions but nothing else.
+Listed in order of how the sister ui package (Ballast-VN-UI) will apply changes.
+The engine also keeps track of added and removed characters for conditions.
+It keeps track of no other scene data.
 Edge cases like "What if I want to display the same character multiple times?" are a UI problem.
-The Beats are more than happy to hold duplicate or even conflicting data however.
+The engine considers add/remove operations as all-or-nothing.
+A character is either added or removed.
+If you add a character twice and remove them once, the engine will believe the character is not present.
+TBeats are more than happy to hold duplicate or even conflicting data however.

 # Intended Use-Cases that are not Typical of VNs
 - Allow non-linear, randomized story structure